Lameness Rehabilitation Boarding

 What facilities are on the property?

-The 20 acre property includes a barn with a heated tack/feed room and heated full bathroom, a lit riding ring with all weather rubber footing, a track system with various surfaces to prevent mud and promote proper proprioception, a hot/cold water wash area, access to riding paths, and more.
+The 22 acre property includes a barn with a heated tack/feed room and heated full bathroom, a lit riding ring with all weather rubber footing, two track systems with various surfaces to prevent mud and promote proper proprioception, a hot/cold water wash area, access to riding paths, and more.

 Can I visit my horse?